- What is the 10 year rule on long residence?

 Are absences from the UK permitted for long residence applications?

 Any absence of more than six months will break “continuous residence” and so will departing the UK in certain circumstances.
-These additional triggers for a break in continuous residence are set out in subparagraphs (i) to (v) of paragraph 276A(a), quoted above.
 A break in continuous residence will in effect restart the clock.

-In particular, the person is not allowed more than 18 months outside the UK in total, which is a period of 540 days.
+In addition, the person is not allowed more than 18 months outside the UK in total, which is a period of 548 days.
 Days of departure and return do not count towards the total; it is only whole days outside the UK which count.

 it may be appropriate to exercise discretion over excess absences in compelling or compassionate circumstances, for example where the applicant was prevented from returning to the UK through unavoidable circumstances.

 One would also hope that an absence of more than six months due to Covid-19 would be considered “compelling and compassionate circumstances”.
-Certainly long absences for this reason can now be overlooked as part of a citizenship application, although at time of writing the Long Residence policy did not mention the issue, having not been updated since before the pandemic began.
+Certainly long absences for this reason can now be overlooked as part of a citizenship application, although the Long Residence policy doesn’t explicitly mention Covid-19.

 What does “lawful” mean?

 To succeed under the 10 year rule, the 10 years of residence must be continuous and lawful.
-“Lawful residence” is defined at paragraph 276A(b) as:
+“Lawful residence” is defined at paragraph 276A as:

-So living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is temporary admission or bail (e.g. asylum seekers) or exemption from control (e.g. diplomats) if that status is immediately followed by leave.
+So living in the UK with leave to enter or remain is lawful for the purposes of a long residence application, as is exemption from control (e.g. diplomats) if that status is immediately followed by leave, such as in the case of “deemed leave” acquired by virtue of section 8A of the Immigration Act 1971.

 Where a person overstays, even for a short period or even accidentally, this will be unlawful residence.
 On the face of it, any period of overstaying at all will break a period of continuous lawful residence.
 However, there is a policy which may assist in some cases and which allows limited exceptions to be made.
-The Court of Appeal has also confirmed that short periods of overstay in some circumstances should be allowed, in accordance with sub-paragraph 276b(v).
+The Court of Appeal has also confirmed that short periods of overstay in some circumstances should be allowed, in accordance with sub-paragraph 276b(v) and paragraph 39E.

 Is it possible to qualify under the 10 year rule even if there are gaps in lawful residence?